danregis/MY_AWESOME_PROXMOX_SETUP/readme.md

 ## 1- resize disk to suit need:

-     Problem I was havint is that the installation was not allowing me to use all space on disk.
+     Problem I was having is proxmox not allowing me to use all space on disk.
 Which makes sense!
-You don't want your vm's on the same disk as your
+I mean, you don't want your vm's on the same disk as your
      system, but in my case I wanted all the space to install my vm's.

      My solution: